-In the past, supervisors were primarily "bosses."
-Today's supervisors, however, must be leaders.
+In the past, a great many supervisors were primarily "bosses" who gave orders and generally managed autocratically.
+However, given today's generally enlightened workforce, today's supervisors must be leaders.
 They are the primary source of answers, instructions, assistance, and guidance for the employees who report to them.
 Their primary function is to help their employees get the daily work done.
 Many employees believe that their supervisors have forgotten this, but as a supervisor you must accept full responsibility for the success or failure of your personnel.